 more informationMore information: Vice President (Education), IEEE Biometrics Council | Elected Member, Information Forensics and Security Technical Committee | Associate Editor, IEEE Transactions on Information Forensics and Security

 Karthik Nandakumar is a Research Staff Member at IBM Singapore Lab.
 Since 2017, he is a member of the IBM Center for Blockchain Innovation (ICBI) in Singapore and works on technologies at the intersection of blockchain and artificial intelligence.
 Specifically, he focuses on developing secure and privacy-preserving machine learning algorithms for the client-server (based on fully homomorphic encryption) and collaborative (based on secure multiparty computation) settings.
-He also works on blockchain-based applications such as Shared Know Your Customer and asset-backed tokens.
 From 2014 to 2016, he has worked on video surveillance projects and developed robust deep learning algorithms for accurate people counting in crowded scenes and traffic event detection.
 Prior to joining IBM in 2014, he was a Scientist at Institute for Infocomm Research, A*STAR, Singapore for more than six years.
 During this time he has worked on topics such as biometric template security and facial video analytics for customer profiling.